 Cut something from your spending

 Cooking your own lunch instead of having it delivered just one day a week could save you $10 a week, or $500 a year.
 Pick something you can live without and use those savings to build your rainy day fund.

 Take the thinking out of it

 One method of managing your budget is to split your cash across multiple sub-accounts of your Everyday Options transaction account.
 Alongside sub-accounts for things like savings and utilities, one could be dedicated to groceries.
 If you check your last few shopping receipts and figure out your average spend, you can make sure you keep that amount aside.

 Shopping isn’t usually associated with saving.
 But when it’s shopping for the best deal on things like your energy, phone, and internet providers, you may end up saving rather than spending.
 Don’t hesitate to ask your current providers for a better deal or check what the competitors are offering.
-If you manage to find an internet provider (with as good as service) for just $10 less a month, that’s $120 a year back in your bank account to earn interest on!
+If you manage to find an internet provider (with as good as service) for just $10 less a month, that’s $120 a year back in your bank account!

 Pay off debt